What are the factors that affect the cost of a surety bond?

 If you’re attempting to get a surety bond with a less-than-ideal credit score, several options are available.
 By working with the right company, you can find a suitable policy that meets your needs.

-Generally, no. Your premium for a surety bond is often fixed for the duration of your term based on the conditions agreed upon.
+Generally, no. Your surety bond premium is often fixed for the duration of your term based on the conditions agreed upon.
 However, the cost may increase or decrease at renewal due to changes in your credit score or financial assets, updates to your policy, claims made, and bond amount.
 If your rate goes up, you’ll pay for a new premium at the start of the new term.

 Typically, your bond is valid for a specific timeframe, meaning it’s enforceable during this period.
 Underwriters will re-evaluate your bond months before the policy expires, giving you enough time to look for a new surety provider if necessary.
 To avoid paying more for your bond, work with a qualified surety company to find the most affordable one during the renewal period.